AddictUser15/UiPathReconActivity/readme.md

 # Project Description

-Day in Day out while testing we do a comparison of these files which could be very complex and contain a large number of key value pairs (out of order).
+Day in Day out while testing we do a comparison of these files which could be very complex and contain a large number of key-value pairs (out of order).
 It is a repetitive task and is very time consuming.

-Reconciliation of attributes present in xml's, JSON and CSV.
+Reconciliation of attributes present in XML's and JSON.

 Business Use cases: